-However, for those of you who are new to quail-raising, it may be tempting just to throw a dog dish into your pen and call it good.
+However, for those of you who are new to quail-raising, it may be tempting to throw a dog dish into your pen and call it good.

 Open watering dishes can become cesspools of bacteria.
 Quail are messier than you might think, and they love to throw their food all over the place—everywhere and anywhere.

 Choosing the correct quail feeder will help with the food-flinging problem, but having an enclosed waterer is also quite helpful and easy to find.

-Poultry founts are one step up from the ‘ol frying pan because they do not expose all of the water to the elements—or wasted feed for that matter.
+Poultry founts are one step up from the ‘ol frying pan because they do not expose all of the water to the elements—or wasted feed, for that matter.

-Both droppings and feed can cause bacteria to grow in any kind of waterer.
-And in young birds, susceptible to coccidiosis, drinking water laden with feces can be deadly.
+Both droppings and feed can cause bacteria to grow in any waterer.
+And in young birds susceptible to coccidiosis, drinking water laden with feces can be deadly.

-Quail chicks are tiny birds, and they can drown very easily.
+Quail chicks are tiny birds, and they can drown very quickly.
 If birds are only a few days old, they are usually pretty weak.

 This makes it next to impossible for chicks to fall into the tray, and if they do, they can usually squirm around enough to set themselves upright once again.